Private Interest and Public Good (MA)

 Associate Professor of Philosophy

-Research Interests: German Idealism, Social and Political Philosophy, Critical Theory, Aesthetics
+Research Interests: German Idealism, social-impact-impact and Political Philosophy, Critical Theory, Aesthetics

 Dr. James P. Buchanan